 The economic value of orchards cannot be underscored.
 Products of orchards are important sources of income for human beings.
 Apart from the fact that many herbs and fruits from orchards are useful for consumption, they can also be sold to earn a living if they are produced in large quantities.
 In fact, with the increase call for fruit and vegetables in human diet, one major way to make more money is through orchards.
 Many of these products, if produced in large quantities can be exported and can be a good source of foreign exchange.
 It must be noted that although Israel is located in the desert part of Palestine, it is one of the largest producers of fruits.
+How could this be possible if not through massive involvement in orcharding.
+Many times, Nigeria farmers concentrate on planting food crops, which at the end of the day yield little income.
+Often times, they consider planting herbs and fruits-trees as menial and a waste of time.

-&lt;sup>278O.
+&lt;sup>14O.
 O. Areola and Sade Oderinde, "The Church as Agent of Biodiversity Stability/ Sustainable Development," The Church and the Environment edited by Adetoye Faniran and Emiola Nihinlola (Ibadan: Penthouse Publication, 2012), 60.